 Sarah Jessica Parker and her husband Matthew Broderick conceived their first son naturally.
 James Willkie Broderick was born in October 2002, when Parker was 37 years old.

 The experience of giving birth was a magical and life changing one for Parker.
-Speaking about the birth of James, she said, “I only got to give birth once.
+Speaking about the birth of James, she reportedly told the Edit Magazine, “I only got to give birth once.
 I would give birth as often as I could, if I could.”